-- Battery Verifies that the battery state of charge is sufficient for at least one hour of continuous monitoring and ten shocks at maximum energy. - Therapy Electrodes- Verifies that OneStep Pacing, CPR, or Complete electrodes are attached to the unit, have not expired, and that the electrode gel has not dried out.

-Note: The Code Readiness system automatically verifies the integrity of the specific electrodes listed above.
-Other electrodes (including members of the OneStep family) should be verified manually for connection, condition, and expiration date.

-- ECG circuitry Verifies that the ECG signal acquisition and processing electronics are functional. - Defibrillator charge and discharge circuitry Verifies that the defibrillator electronics are functional and can charge and discharge at 30 joules through the patient cable and into paddles, OneStep electrodes, or the Test Port. - Microprocessor hardware and software Verifies the proper function of the microprocessor electronics and the integrity of software. - CPR circuitry and sensor Verifies that the Real CPR Help circuits are functional (when OneStep CPR or Complete electrodes are attached).
+- Battery Verifies that the battery state of charge is sufficient for at least one hour of continuous monitoring and ten shocks at maximum energy. - Therapy Electrodes- Verifies that OneStep Pacing, CPR, or Complete electrodes are attached to the unit and have not expired. - Note: The Code Readiness system automatically verifies the integrity of the specific electrodes listed above.
+Other electrodes (including members of the OneStep family) should be verified manually for connection, condition, and expiration date. - ECG circuitry Verifies that the ECG signal acquisition and processing electronics are functional. - Defibrillator charge and discharge circuitry Verifies that the defibrillator electronics are functional and can charge and discharge at 30 joules through the patient cable and into paddles, OneStep electrodes, or the Test Port. - Microprocessor hardware and software Verifies the proper function of the microprocessor electronics and the integrity of software. - CPR circuitry and sensor Verifies that the Real CPR Help circuits are functional (when OneStep CPR or Complete electrodes are attached).